Download App

 8 ways to keep your heart healthy

-Understanding and controlling cholesterol and blood pressure is key to your heart health.
-Here are 8 things that you can do:
+Understanding and controlling cholesterol and blood pressure are crucial for your heart health.
+Here are 8 effective strategies:

-Studies show that people who aren’t very active are more likely to have a heart attack than those who are.
+Studies show that inactivity increases the likelihood of heart attacks.
 Regular physical activity reduces your risk of having a heart attack or developing heart disease.
-Aim to get at least 150 minutes of moderate-intensity physical activity every week as the CDC recommends.
+Aim for at least 150 minutes of moderate-intensity physical activity each week, as recommended by the Centers for Disease Control and Prevention (CDC).

-Smoking is one of the main causes for developing cardiovascular disease, so if you are a smoker then QUIT.
-On the other hand, second-hand smoking comes in a close second.
+Smoking is a leading cause of cardiovascular disease.
+If you smoke, seek help to QUIT.
+Additionally, avoid secondhand smoke.
 Research shows that simply inhaling smoke significantly increases your risk for coronary artery calcification.
 Avoid smokers as much as possible.

-Being overweight or obese, can lead to many serious health conditions and can increase your risk of heart and circulatory diseases such as heart attack, stroke and vascular dementia.
-Shedding weight not only reduces your heart’s workload, it also reduces fat luring around and forming plaque that can build up and clog your coronary arteries, which could cause a heart attack.
+Being overweight or obese can lead to many serious health conditions and can increase your risk of heart and circulatory diseases, such as heart attack, stroke, and vascular dementia.
+Losing weight not only lightens the workload of your heart but also reduces fat deposits that can lead to plaque buildup in your coronary arteries, which can ultimately cause a heart attack.

-Stress can increase your risk of heart disease 2.5-fold—similar to smoking and diabetes.
-That’s because chronic stress puts the body into constant fight-or-flight mode, triggering inflammation, high blood pressure and other unhealthy changes.
-Practices like meditation, deep breathing and yoga have been shown to dial down the stress response.
+Stress can increase your risk of heart disease by 2.5 times—similar to the risks associated with smoking and diabetes.
+This heightened risk occurs because chronic stress keeps the body in a constant state of fight-or-flight mode.
+Over time, this can trigger inflammation, raise blood pressure, and lead to other unhealthy changes in the body.
+Techniques such as meditation, deep breathing, and yoga can help reduce stress levels.

-Having close, loving relationships with your friends and family can have cardiovascular benefits.
-One theory is that good relationships calm people down from the fight-or-flight response that kicks in when they’re scared or angry.
-Studies have shown physical intimacy, such as holding hands or hugging, can lower levels of stress hormones.
+Strong, loving relationships with friends and family can benefit heart health.
+Positive relationships help alleviate stress and promote emotional well-being; for example, they calm people down from the fight-or-flight mode when emotional events occur.
+Studies have shown that physical intimacy, such as holding hands or hugging, can lower levels of stress hormones.

 RELATED BLOG